fackelm2/priority-order-decision/README.md

 # priority-order-decision
 ## command line tool to prioritize tasks (written in Python)
-A simple command line tool to prioritize a number of tasks by asking you which of two tasks you find more important.
+A simple command line tool to prioritize a number of tasks by asking you which of two tasks you find more important.<br>
 Start with your task list and get the results of your answers ..

 ### Download & Run